pdsam/feup-comp/README.md

 Where ``<class_name>`` is the name of the class you want to run and ``<arguments>`` are the arguments to be passed to ``main()``.

+#### Avaiable flags
++ -v - Turns on the verbose mode, which turns on the programms debug prints.
++ -werror - The Warnings will be treated like errors by the compiler.

 ### Run ``.jar``

 To run the JAR, do the following command: